Privatized Banking Concept: The Golden Key that Unlocks Your Financial Life

 You Don’t Use up Your Cash Value, You Borrow Against It

-Of several options, the most advantageous way to access capital is to utilize a policy loan.
+Of several options, the most advantageous way to access capital is to utilize a life insurance loan.
 Only, instead of borrowing from your cash value, you borrow against it.
 You use your cash value as collateral, borrowing against your policy, and using the life insurance company’s money instead.

 Yes, you pay interest to utilize capital in this way, because all capital has a cost.
 However, you don’t only pay interest, you also get to earn interest, because all of your cash value remains intact, continuing to earn interest and dividends, without interruption.